Daventry Town F.C.: History

 With a majority of the players remaining at the club for the 2013–14 season, the team made an incredible start to the campaign, winning their first 7 matches in the league whilst also qualifying for the FA Cup first round proper for the first time in their history.
 They were drawn away to Chesterfield from Football League Two, and ended up losing the tie 2–0.

-After the playing budget was cut, manager Darran Foster resigned in early November 2014.
-Daventry then appointed ex Watford striker Allan Smart as his replacement.
+After the playing budget was cut, Foster resigned in early November 2014.
+Daventry then appointed ex-Watford striker Allan Smart as his replacement.

 However, in June 2015, Iain Humphrey resigned as chairman and was replaced by Allan Smart, who relinquished his role as Daventry Town's manager in the process.

 Ady Fuller, who had served as Smart's assistant and had a previous spell as Daventry Town boss as well as stints as manager at Banbury United and Bedworth United, was appointed as caretaker manager in the interim period in June 2015.

 However, Humphrey would make a U-turn and return as chairman just a month later, in July 2015, replacing Smart and caretaker manager Fuller who both left the club altogether.
 His first move was to re-appoint former manager Darran Foster who had left the club in November 2014.
 Foster had only just been appointed manager at Woodford United in June 2015.

-Foster resigned in April 2016 following a 5 0 home defeat to Kidsgrove Athletic.
+Foster resigned in April 2016 following a 5–0 home defeat to Kidsgrove Athletic.

-Club Goalkeeping Coach Derren Midson and the club's Juniors Development Officer Pete Flockhart stepped in as Caretaker Managers with Brian Porter returning as Club Secretary to ensure the club somehow completed their remaining 6 fixtures of the 2015/2016 season.
+Club goalkeeping coach Derren Midson and the club's juniors development Officer Pete Flockhart stepped in as caretaker managers with Brian Porter returning as club secretary to ensure the club somehow completed their remaining 6 fixtures of the 2015/2016 season.